secondbitcoin/secondbitcoin/README.md

 What is Secondbitcoin?
 ----------------------

-Secondbitcoin is an educational blockchain project forked from Bitcoin's genesis block.
-Designed for students and developers, it provides a hands-on sandbox to explore blockchain fundamentals such as block creation, difficulty adjustments, and network bootstrapping.
+Secondbitcoin is a blockchain project forked from Bitcoin's genesis block.

 How to Use It?
 --------------